1940 Hymn #277 Played by Clyde McLennan

 trees in nearly three rolling green acres of

-to a more calm and peaceful time, amidst the hustle and bustle of
+calming peace amidst the hustle and bustle of

 a busy and growing modern city.

-from The Rt.
+St. James Anglican Church is the home of The Anglican Episcopal Diocese, South and a proud member of the ACIC / ACUSA with oversight from The Rt.
 Rev. Larry W. Johnson of The Anglican Church of Virginia.

 ALL SITE CONTENT AND MEDIA IS COPYRIGHT © ST. JAMES ANGLICAN CHURCH, INC. UNLESS OTHERWISE NOTED.